AmpelAstro/Ampel-nuclear/README.md

 cd Ampel-nuclear
 poetry install
 ```
-Now we have to build the ampel config.
+Now we have to build the ampel config and install it in the conda env.
 Issue
 ```
-ampel config build -out ampel_conf.yaml
+ampel config install
 ```
 Note: this will throw some import errors, but you can ignore these because those packages are not needed locally.